Crepe Paper Poppy Gift Topper Tutorial

 Find your tape strips.
 These are double sided and you will be using them throughout your project.

 You will use the thin strip and one of the thick strips in their entirety.
-Cut about half of the second tape strip into squares or small strips.
+Cut about half of the second thick strip into squares or small strips.
 Leave the other half uncut so that you can cut custom-sized pieces as you need them.
 For now, leave all the tape strips on the parchment paper.

 Step 2: Construct the center of your seedpod